caesar0301/treelib/README.md

-pyTree
+treelib (previous pyTree to avoid conflict on PyPI)
 ========

 Tree Implementation in python: simple to use for you.

-History
+Contributors
 =======

+Brett Alistair Kromkamp - brettkromkamp@gmail.com

+Basic framework finished.

+Xiaming Chen - chenxm35@gmail.com

+For reasearch utility, I finish main parts and make the library freely public.

+Holger Bast - holgerbast@gmx.de

-Replace list with dict for nodes indexing: Holger Bast - holgerbast@gmx.de
+Replace list with dict for nodes indexing and improve the performance to a large extend.

-Edited by: Xiaming Chen - chenxm35@gmail.com

-Published first by: Brett Alistair Kromkamp - brettkromkamp@gmail.com

 Useful APIs